 Even when the entire environment inputs are controlled for, many builds remain non-deterministic.
 For instance due to randomness in unexpected places.

-Perl's hash type does not define an ordering of its keys, so a call to sort should be inserted before keys %h to make it deterministic.
+Perl's hash type does not specify an ordering for key traversal, so a call to sort should be inserted before keys %h to make it deterministic.

 Uninitialized memory